Common Quartz Worktop Mistakes Bedford Homeowners Should Avoid

 Mistake 2: Not Viewing Physical Samples

 Visit a showroom and view full-size slabs in person.
 If that is not possible request large samples (at least A4 size) and view them in your kitchen under both natural daylight and artificial lighting.
-At Precious Marble our Elstow showroom has a wide range of full slabs available for viewing.
+For colour guidance see popular quartz worktop colours in the UK.

 Mistake 3: Overlooking the Edge Profile